Research excavation in the Plattenkalke of Brunn/Upper Palatinate

 Fossil excavation Hammerschmiede clay pit

-In cooperation with the SNSB, Prof. Dr. M. Böhme, Eberhard-Karls-Universität Tübingen, lead the fossil excavations in the clay pit Hammerschmiede in Ostallgäu in 2020 and 2021.
+In cooperation with the SNSB, Prof. Dr. M. Böhme, Eberhard-Karls-Universität Tübingen, has been leading the fossil excavations in the clay pit Hammerschmiede in Ostallgäu since 2021.
 The site became famous for the discovery of the remains of the ape fossil Danuvius guggenmosi, called “Udo”, which were discovered in 2019.
 The Hammerschmiede clay pit holds a rich fauna from the Middle to Upper Miocene period.
 The molasse sediments deposited there originate from river courses that once meandered in the foothills of the Alps.
 They contain the fossil remains of animals that lived in and along the river 11.6 million years ago, including fish, turtles, toads or beavers as well as elephants, rhinos, pandas, deer piglets and many more.
-In 2020 and 2021, the Free State of Bavaria supported the excavation with special funds.
+The Free State of Bavaria supported the excavation with special funds.

-Some of the Hammerschmiede fossils were on display in the special exhibition “Molassic Park – Eine Expedition zu Bayerns Menschenaffen, Urelefanten und subtropischen Wäldern” in Munich in the summer of 2021.
-The special exhibition is a joint project of the Museum Mensch und Natur, the Botanical Garden München-Nymphenburg, the Bavarian State Collection of Paleontology and Geology, BIOTOPIA Naturkundemuseum Bayern and the Eberhard Karls University of Tübingen.
-“Molassic Park” travels to all SNSB regional museums and can be visited at the Naturkunde-Museum Bamberg starting Oct.
-28, 2021.
+Some of the Hammerschmiede fossils are on display in the special exhibition “Molassic Park – Eine Expedition zu Bayerns Menschenaffen, Urelefanten und subtropischen Wäldern”.
+The special exhibition is a joint project of the Museum Mensch und Natur, the Botanical Garden München-Nymphenburg, the Bavarian State Collection of Paleontology and Geology, Naturkundemuseum Bayern and the Eberhard Karls University of Tübingen.
+“Molassic Park” travels to all SNSB regional museums and can be visited there.